jerryok826/ardunio_matter_thread_relay/README.md

 ![Robot_Front](https://github.com/jerryok826/ardunio_matter_thread_relay/blob/main/Images/relay_control_matter_thread.jpeg)

+---
+The board shown below is an Arduino Matter/Thread relay controller designed for use with an Apple HomeKit network.
+It uses an Arduino Nano Matter processor to control four onboard relays, which can be used to operate motors, lights, valves, or other electrical loads.

+Each relay can be controlled locally using the onboard pushbuttons, allowing users to manually enable or disable individual outputs.
+Through the Apple Home app on an iPhone, each relay can also be monitored and controlled remotely from anywhere with internet access.

+An integrated OLED display provides system status information, including Thread network signal strength.
+During initial setup, the display presents a QR code that can be scanned to quickly add the device to the Apple Home app.

+The board also includes an I²C Qwiic connector for attaching external sensors and peripherals.
+For example, a rain sensor could be connected to automatically disable irrigation valves during rainfall, helping conserve water and prevent overwatering.
+---
+Status: The board completely supports relay control.
+The I²C Qwiic connector is wried wrong.
+There are other phyicall placemts that need updatying.
+So the board will be turned.
+---

 An industrial-grade, ultra-low-latency 4-Channel Relay Controller built using the **Arduino Nano Matter** (Silicon Labs MGM240S core).
 This project connects natively with Apple Home, Home Assistant, and other Matter ecosystems over a self-healing Thread mesh network.

 Featuring an asynchronous hardware override architecture, non-blocking FreeRTOS thread watchdogs, and an integrated I2C OLED display that acts as a standalone **RF Survey & Walk-Testing Tool**, this project is designed for robust, long-term smart home panel automation.